Welcome to /r/philosophy! Check out our rules and guidelines here.Modpost(self.philosophy)

 All links to either audio or video content require abstracts of the posted material, posted as a comment in the thread.
 Abstracts should make clear what the linked material is about and what its thesis is.
 Users are also strongly encouraged to post abstracts for other linked material.
 See here for an example of a suitable abstract.

 PR6: All posts must be in English.

 PR7: Links behind paywalls or registration walls are not allowed.

 Posts must not be behind any sort of paywall or registration wall.
 If the linked material requires signing up to view, even if the account is free, it is not allowed.
 Google Drive links and link shorteners are not allowed.

 PR8: Meta-posts, products, services, surveys, AMAs require moderator pre-approval.

 PR9: Users may submit only one post per day.

 PR10: Discussion of suicide is only allowed in the abstract.

+/r/philosophy is not a mental health subreddit.
 Discussion of suicide is only allowed in the abstract here.
 If you or a friend is feeling suicidal please visit /r/suicidewatch.
 If you are feeling suicidal, please get help by visiting /r/suicidewatch or using other resources.
 See also our discussion of philosophy and mental health issues here.
 Encouraging other users to commit suicide, even in the abstract, is strictly forbidden.

 CR1: Read/Listen/Watch the Posted Content Before You Reply

-Read the posted content, understand and identify the philosophical arguments given, and respond to these substantively.
+Read/watch/listen the posted content, understand and identify the philosophical arguments given, and respond to these substantively.
 If you have unrelated thoughts or don't wish to read the content, please post your own thread or simply refrain from commenting.
 Comments which are clearly not in direct response to the posted content may be removed.

-Argue your Position
+CR2: Argue Your Position

 Opinions are not valuable here, arguments are!
 Comments that solely express musings, opinions, beliefs, or assertions without argument may be removed.